sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/12_blazor/blazor.md

 #### Browser Apps

-If your Blazor app is opened in a browser window, you must provide the username, the Glue42 authentication details and the application name yourself:
+If your Blazor app is opened in a browser window, you must provide the username, the Glue42 authentication details and the app name yourself:

 ```csharp
 var username = await GetPromptInput("user name").ConfigureAwait(false);